 Tourism contributes significantly to Uganda’s gross domestic product, provides significant

-Communities surrounding game reserved and national parks benefit directly from tourism activities.
+Communities surrounding game reserves and national parks benefit directly from tourism activities.
 A healthy number of camps and lodges have popped up in these areas, employing many locals in their operations.

 For example, Bwindi Impenetrable is the only national park with the highest human population in its boundaries on the continent.
 Almost everyone living around Bwindi directly benefits from tourism in the park.

-Many safari companies in Uganda are owned and operated by locals, creating a competitive environment for affordable trips in Uganda, like we pointed out earlier.
+Many safari companies in Uganda are owned and operated by locals, creating a competitive environment for affordable trips in Uganda, as we pointed out earlier.